Replication configuration file elements - Amazon Simple Storage Service

 Optional: Specifying a filter

 To choose a subset of objects that the rule applies to, add an optional filter.
 You can filter by object key prefix, object tags, or a combination of both.
 If you filter on both a key prefix and object tags, Amazon S3 combines the filters by using a logical AND operator.
-In other words, the rule applies to a subset of objects with a specific key prefix and specific tags.
+In other words, the rule applies to a subset of objects with both a specific key prefix and specific tags.

 Filter based on object key prefix